Scaling Recommender Transformers to One Billion Parameters: Experiments

 \textbf{Offline V4 (ARGUS)} combines several advancements: a significantly larger encoder (126M parameters), extended user context (up to 8192 events), and the proposed training pipeline described in this work.
 ARGUS achieved the strongest transformer-driven online gains to date: +2.26\% in total listening time and +6.37\% in like likelihood.
+While measuring online uplift for the largest 1B configuration would be ideal, it was out of scope due to the high computational cost of large-scale online experiments.

+Since the initial submission of this work, we have further integrated a smaller real-time variant of ARGUS directly into the production ranker, observing complementary gains when combined with the daily offline embeddings.